CrabNickolson/shadow_mario_plugin/README.md

 ### Before you start
 - This plugin has only been tested with the Steam version of Shadow Gambit 1.2.133 on Windows.
 Other versions may or may not work.
 - This plugin might break your save profile.
-If you care about your save, create a new save profile before installing the mod.
+If you care about your save, create a new save profile before installing this plugin.

 ### What you need
 - [Shadow Gambit](https://store.steampowered.com/app/1545560/Shadow_Gambit_The_Cursed_Crew/)